oam-dev/spec/core/workloads/containerized_workload/containerized_workload.md

   name: containerizedworkload.core.oam.dev
 spec:
   definitionRef:
-    schemaName: containerizedworkload.core.oam.dev
+    name: containerizedworkload.core.oam.dev
 ```

-Here is the schematics of the containerized workload.
+Here is the schematic of a containerized workload.

 ### Top-Level Attributes of a containerized workload